Buster Bronco (Western Michigan)

 Buster Bronco is the official Mascot of Western Michigan University athletic teams.
 "Born" in 1981, Buster is an official member of the WMU Cheer Team.
 Along with cheering at Bronco athletic events, Buster also makes appearances at community schools, hospitals, libraries and parades.

 Initially Buster was a student dressed in a horse's head.
-After a few changes, the current Buster Bronco took the form seen today in 1991.
+After a few changes, the current Buster Bronco took the form seen today in 2017.

+Bobble head

+There was a new Buster Bronco bobblehead that was unveiled in preparation for National Bobblehead day.
+The run of bobbleheads is a limited edition and is one of the many announced new releases to celebrate this holiday.
+Expected to ship in May, each Buster Bronco is individually sequenced with only 2,026 being made.
+The estimated cost was thirty five dollars with an eight dollar shipping fee per order.